 - salt and pepper

-- Cover the meat with water, season with salt, add bay leaves and bring to a boil.
+- Season with salt, add bay leaves and bring the mixture to a boil.

 - Cover the pan and cook over medium-low heat for 1 and 30 minutes, adding more water if needed.

 - Stir in the celery sticks and allow to cook for 15 minutes.